etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

     restarting Tomcat afterwards.

-Processes can be executed from the user interface from a menu or in with button.
+Processes can be executed from the user interface from a menu or with a button.
 It can also be scheduled to be executed in the background without any user interaction.

 ####  Executing a process from a menu option

 To execute a process from a menu option, you need to define a new menu option that executes the process.
 Menus are defined in `General Setup > Application > Menu`.
 In the *Action* field the *Process* entry must be selected, then in the *Process* field select the process. it will be executed immediately and then saved.

 Finally, press the *Tree* button to organize the new menu option in the menu tree, and now the process defined can be executed selecting this new menu created.

 ####  Executing a process from a button

 To execute a process with a button you need to define a column that references a button.
 In `Application Dictionary > Tables and Columns`, go to the column you want to use to execute the process and in the field *Reference* select the *Button* entry, then in the *Process* field select the process you want to execute and save.

 When executing a process with a button, the record ID of the current record selected of the table will be passed to the process.
 This allows to execute functions for specific records.

 ####  Executing a process in the background